 Disney tells the stories of the world in a new and modern way, often hilarious, often tear-jerking, with classic music and beautiful animation.
 It’s an amazing way to bring folk tales, myths, legends, and history to life to kids and it’s no wonder it’s hooked so many children for generations, myself and my kids included.
 (My sister and I wore out cassette tapes of Disney soundtracks in the ‘90s, and not too long ago, I actually got pulled over for going too fast while blasting the soundtrack for Princess and the Frog – true story…)

-If you haven’t gotten a chance to see Moana with your kids yet, it's out on digital download as of February 21!
+If you haven’t gotten a chance to see Moana with your kids yet, you need to see it.
 I’m here to tell you, if you’re a family historian, if you’re a Disney lover, if you have kids, or if you’re human….you need to see this movie.
 We tell the stories of our elders in a never-ending chain… we know the way!